 Your body can make antibodies, called inhibitors, against FVIII, which could stop AFSTYLA from working properly.
 You might need to be tested for inhibitors from time to time.
 Contact your healthcare provider if bleeding does not stop after taking AFSTYLA.

 In clinical trials, dizziness and allergic reactions were the most common side effects.
 However, these are not the only side effects possible.
-Tell your healthcare provider about any side effect that bothers you or does not go away.
+Tell your healthcare provider about any side effect you experience.

 Please see full prescribing information for AFSTYLA, including patient product information.